See the Series Introduction for Just Tao It, Part I: HERE

 Brené Brown helped bring language to this in a way many of us needed.
 Vulnerability is not weakness.
 It is uncertainty, risk, and emotional exposure—and it is the source of trust, learning, and connection.
 Without it, we protect ourselves.
 And in protecting ourselves, we create distance.

-Different language.
-Same pattern.
+Different language, same pattern.

-For me, in this chapter, I’m going to name the polarity this way:
+For me, in this chapter, I’m going to name the polarity this way: Own Your View AND Question Your View.

+When we try to look strong, we’re performing.
 When we are willing to be real, something else becomes visible—maybe not immediately, and not perfectly, but reliably, over time.

+Lao Tzu simplifies it: unmoved by appearance, one becomes steady; unconcerned with reverence, one becomes grounded; uninterested in applause, one becomes free.
 Not because you are trying to be those things, but because you are no longer organized around them.

-and no longer organizing around them.
+That’s the shift, not trying to be those things and no longer organizing around them.

 Here’s a Polarity Map for Own Your View AND Question Your View: